httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     3. The cookie-attribute-list contains an attribute with an attribute-name of "Path", and the cookie's path is `/`.

+22. If the cookie-name is empty and either of the following conditions are true, abort these steps and ignore the cookie:

+    * the cookie-value begins with a case-insensitive match for the string "__Secure-"

+    * the cookie-value begins with a case-insensitive match for the string "__Host-"

-22. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created cookie:
+23. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created cookie:

     1. Let old-cookie be the existing cookie with the same name, domain,